Leadership of Geography at Westwood Primary School.

 Accountable: Mr Stephen Moore

-At Westwood Primary School we have designed our geography curriculum to provide children with a knowledge and understanding of their local area, the United Kingdom and the wider world (Westwood Primary Curriculum: Knowledge and Understanding of the World), enabling them to make connections with other curriculum areas and acquire skills for later life.
+At Grove Primary School we have designed our geography curriculum to provide children with a knowledge and understanding of their local area, the United Kingdom and the wider world (Grove Primary School: Knowledge and Understanding of the World), enabling them to make connections with other curriculum areas and acquire skills for later life.